 My research interest is leadership and my research is principally qualitative in nature and informed by discourse analytic methods.
 My studies examine issues pertaining to leadership discourse, communication and decision-making, leadership practice/s, leadership ethics, crisis leadership, leadership development, issues of gender, power, context and identity in relation to leadership and issues of followership.

 My PhD won 2 international prizes (Academy of Management Best Thesis, Critical Management Studies Division, 2014; Jablin Dissertation Award, International Leadership Association, 2014).

 Most of my career is as a management practitioner and I have held senior roles in the public and state owned sectors, such as General Manager, HR, New Zealand Post and Deputy Commissioner, People Capability, State Services Commission and I have worked as an executive coach for many years.

-I teach leadership, teamwork and other people related topics as part of Massey's Executive MBA and MBA programmes.
+I teach leadership, teamwork and other people related topics.

 My major publications to date can be found at: